Bangor International Airport: 20th century

 In the 1950s and 1960s, Bangor was a destination for Northeast Airlines before its merger into Delta.
 Northeast usually used the Douglas DC-6 for service between Bangor and Boston and New York.
 In 1965, there was still a single weekly DC-3 flight to Bangor operated by Northeast Airlines.

 In 1968, Dow AFB was closed as an active duty Air Force installation.
 Most of the base was purchased by the city and reopened the following year as Bangor International Airport.
 The portion of Dow AFB not turned over to the city became the basis for the current Air National Guard Base and the Maine Army National Guard's Army Aviation Support Facility.

 In October 1969, Trans World Airlines Flight 85 which had been hijacked in California refueled in Bangor on its way to Rome, where the hijacker was captured.

 From the 1970s into the 1990s, the airport attracted 3,000 to 5,000 commercial flights a year, mostly charter jetliners flying between Europe and the West Coast of the United States, or the Caribbean and Mexico.
 Bangor was a logical refueling stop, and as a U.S. port of entry, passengers could go through customs and immigration checks while their plane was being serviced.
 Travelers from every part of the world mingled in the airport lounge — from the French & Belgian contingents of the Elvis Presley Fan Club on their way to Memphis to President José López Portillo of Mexico on his way to Moscow with members of his military staff.
 Laker Airways, World Airways, Lot Polish Airlines, Aeroméxico, British Airways, Balair, Condor Airlines, LTU International, Capitol International Airways, Aeroflot, and Pan American were a few of the companies whose livery became common in the skies above Bangor.
 Finnair briefly used Bangor as a hub for regularly scheduled daily flights.

 Bangor also had mainline scheduled jets on Northeast Airlines, and subsequently Delta in the 1970s with flights to Portland and Boston.
-By the 1980s, USAir and United also began mainline service into BGR.
-Continental briefly had 1 mainline MD-80 jet to Newark in 1991–1992 to complement their propjet Continental Express service to Newark and Presque Isle.
+By the 1980s, US Airlines and United also began mainline service into BGR.
+Continental briefly had 1 mainline MD-80 jet to Newark Liberty International Airport in 1991–1992 to complement their propjet Continental Express service to Newark and Presque Isle.